Header image - halogenation of aromatic rings

 the image shows the products of the addition of bromine water to cyclohexane and cyclohexene

-If a small amount of bromine water is added to each test tube and then both test tubes are given a quick shake to mix the contents together and allow any reactions to take place.
-The results are shown in the image above.
-The bromine water is instantly decolourised in the test tube containing the unsaturated cyclohexene while the bromine water stays orange in the test tube containing the saturated cyclohexane.
+If a small amount of bromine water is added to each test tube and then both test tubes are given a quick shake to mix the contents together, then the bromine water is instantly decolourised in the test tube containing the unsaturated cyclohexene while the bromine water stays orange in the test tube containing the saturated cyclohexane.
 It is worth mentioning that the orange colour of the bromine will switch layers in the test tube containing the saturated cyclohexane.
-Halogens such as bromine are more soluble in organic solvents than in water, so when the contents of the test tube are shaken up, although no chemical reaction will occur the bromine will move into the top less dense organic layer of cyclohexane while the aqueous layer which initially contained the bromine dissolved in it will turn clear as the bromine dissolves in the cyclohexane layer, this is shown in in the left hand test tube in the image above.
+Halogens such as bromine are more soluble in organic solvents than in water, so when the contents of the test tube are shaken up, although no chemical reaction will occur the majority of the bromine will move into the top less dense organic layer of cyclohexane while the aqueous layer which initially contained the bromine dissolved in it will turn clearer as the bromine dissolves in the cyclohexane layer, this is shown in in the left hand test tube in the image above.

 As you may recall alkenes under electrophilic addition reactions.
 The mechanism below shows how bromine adds to the carbon carbon double bond in an unsaturated alkene.
 You may recall that:

-mechanism of electrophilic addition of bromine reactions of benzene and cyclohexene with bromine
+mechanism of electrophilic addition of bromine Image shows the results of the reactions of benzene and cyclohexene with bromine

 equations for the reaction of benzene with bromine